RobertoBochet/kubernetes-workshop-slides/pages/12-deployments.md

 # [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)

-These manages a set of Pods to run an application workload, usually one that doesn't maintain state.
+These manage a set of Pods to run an application workload, usually one that doesn't maintain state.

 <small v-click="5">Deployments and pods are bound by the Labels/Selectors system</small>